 FPIs Remain Net Sellers For The Second Straight Day

-Foreign portfolio investors offloaded stocks worth Rs 1,393.3 crore, according to provisional data from the National Stock Exchange.
+Foreign portfolio investors offloaded stocks worth Rs 2,973.1 crore, according to provisional data from the National Stock Exchange.
+That's the highest volume of selling since Aug.
+11.

 Get live Stock market updates, Business news, Today’s latest news, Trending stories, and Videos on BQ Prime.
 Subscribe to get full access to Exclusives.